Cobb K12 Library Media

 Step 6: Use this Planning Guide Chart to help you reflect on your current Library Learning Commons and plan for the future.
 Contact Holly Frilot with questions, concerns, and to request feedback.

-Step 7: Determine the three (or more) artifacts you will use to support your application.
+Step 7: Determine the artifacts you will use to support your application.
 Review the rubric carefully to ensure the minimum criteria is met.

 Sources: